sourcegraph/jetbrains/TESTING.md

 ### Single-line autocomplete

-1. Paste following Java code:
+1. Paste the following Java code:
     ```java
     // print Hello World!
     System.out.
     ```
-2. Place cursor at the end of the `System.out.` line.
+2. Place a cursor at the end of the `System.out.` line.
 3. Trigger autocompletion with <kbd>Alt</kbd> + <kbd>/</kbd>.

 #### Expected behaviour